svendahlstrand/game-boy-lcd-sniffing/README.md

 ## Record them ones and zeroes

-Now when you're all hooked up it's time to connect the Logic 8 to your computer and fire up the Logic Software.
+Now when you're all hooked up, it's time to connect the Logic 8 to your computer and fire up the Logic Software.

 * Show a screenshot of my setup and link to the configuration.